emadurandal/GLBoost/README.md

 # !!!
 CAUTION !!!

-This library is already deprecated. (technically outdated too) I develop a new Web3D library.
+This library is already deprecated (technically outdated too).
+I develop a new Web3D library.
 Please wait for that.

 # GLBoost